ansible-network/network-engine/CONTRIBUTING.md

 module can be contributed directly to Ansible core, distributed through Ansible Galaxy or added to this role.

-2) Optional Steps

-a) If adding the module code directly to this role, add the module to `library/`
+2) Optional Step: If adding the module code directly to this role, add the module to `library/`

-b) If the new platform module is distributed through another Galaxy role, please update [README](README.md) Dependencies section to include the name of the Galaxy role that includes the module.
+3) Optional Steps: If the new platform module is distributed through another Galaxy role, please update [README](README.md) Dependencies section to include the name of the Galaxy role that includes the module.

-3) Once the module has been created, the add a new task in `tasks/` for the specific platform to be supported.
+4) Once the module has been created, the add a new task in `tasks/` for the specific platform to be supported.
 Use any of the existing platform implementations as a guide.

-4) (Optional) If a configuration parameter is not supported, then the implementation in tasks should detect that and provide a warning message.
+5) (Optional) If a configuration parameter is not supported, then the implementation in tasks should detect that and provide a warning message.

-5) Update the `meta/main.yaml` file to add the newly provided platform to the `platforms` meta data.
+6) Update the `meta/main.yaml` file to add the newly provided platform to the `platforms` meta data.

 ### Adding platform specific arguments